jvsalomao/jvsalomao/README.md

 # Hello!

-Welcome to my GitHub repository!
-I'm João Vitor Salomão, a student of Analysis and Development of Systems, an entrepreneur in the field of intellectual property, a licensed lawyer with OAB/RS and a graduate in Law from PUCRS.
-Currently refocusing on the technology market, I am eager to embark on my career as a Full Stack Developer.
+Welcome to my GitHub page!
+I'm João Vitor Salomão, a student of Analysis and Development of Systems, an entrepreneur in the field of intellectual property and a graduate in Law from PUCRS.
+Right now, I'm shifting my focus to the tech industry and excited to explore areas such as full stack development, data science, and cloud computing.

-<a href="https://jvsalomao.github.io/portfolio-4474517/index.html" target="_blank">You can access my portfolio here.</a>
+<a href="https://jvsalomao.github.io/jvsalomao/index.html" target="_blank">You can access my portfolio here.</a>

 # Experience